05 - FREE MOCK DRIVING THEORY TEST

 So, what should you do to pass your theory driving test on your first attempt?

 The best way to start your journey toward passing your driving theory exam is to find the official DVSA study guide and other relevant reading and learning materials or resources.
-There are a total of 730 theory driving exam questions that car driver candidates could be asked, so it is crucial to read and also practice as you possibly can!
+There are 730 theory driving exam questions that car driver candidates could be asked, so it is crucial to read and practice as you possibly can!
 Regarding the hazard perception section of the exam, the DVSA has created a useful DVD guide known as the Official Guide to Hazard Perception, which you can purchase online or from any stationery store near you.

 What will happen if I fail my UK driving theory exam?